Deal (2008 film)

 2008 film by Gil Cates Jr.

 Deal is a 2008 American drama film starring Burt Reynolds, Bret Harrison and Shannon Elizabeth.
 It follows the former poker player tutoring a younger player (Harrison).
 The film's climax is a fictional World Poker Tour championship.
 World Poker Tour commentators, Mike Sexton, Vince Van Patten and Courtney Friel played themselves.
 A number of other professional poker players and poker-playing celebrities, including Elizabeth, Jennifer Tilly, Phil Laak, Antonio Esfandiari, Greg Raymer, Chris Moneymaker and Isabelle Mercier are in the cast.

+The film had its limited theatrical release by Metro-Goldwyn-Mayer on April 25, 2008 to universally negative reviews, with its strong criticism going towards its over-reliance on clichés from other sports films, as well as bad, unprofessional directing and editing for a major film studio, and bad acting from Reynolds.
+In addition, the film was a major box office bomb.
+In turn, it has been regarded as one of the worst films of all time, let alone within the sports film genre.